dhruv2497/ShopEasy-Ecommerce-SQL-Project/README.md

 ---

 ## Introduction
 The ShopEasy E-commerce SQL project focuses on creating a robust database system to manage and analyze data for an online retail platform.
-The database, named `shopeasy`, stores essential information such as customer details, product listings, orders, order items, and customer reviews.
+The database, named `ShopEasy`, stores essential information such as customer details, product listings, orders, order items, and customer reviews.
 This project aims to simulate real-world e-commerce operations by enabling analytical queries to derive actionable business insights.

 ---